-Dr. Shiva addressed the World Trade Organization summit in Seattle, 1999, as well as the recent World Economic Forum in Melbourne, 2000.
-In 1993, Shiva won the Alternative Nobel Peace Prize (the Right Livelihood Award).
+Dr. Shiva addressed the World Trade Organization summit in Seattle, 1999, as well as the World Economic Forum in Melbourne, 2000.
+In 1993, she won the Alternative Nobel Peace Prize (the Right Livelihood Award).
 In 2010, she was awarded the Sydney Peace Prize for her commitment to social justice.
-The founder of Navdanya (“nine seeds”), a movement promoting diversity and use of native seeds, she also set up the Research Foundation for Science, Technology, and Ecology in her mother’s cowshed in 1997.
-Its studies have validated the ecological value of traditional farming and been instrumental in fighting destructive development projects in India.
+Before becoming an activist, Dr. Shiva was one of India’s leading physicists.
+She holds a master’s degree in the philosophy of science and a doctorate in particle physics.

-What People Say About Vandana Shiva
+What People Are Saying About Vandana Shiva

 “Shiva … has devoted her life to fighting for the rights of the ordinary people of India … her fierce intellect and her disarmingly friendly, accessible manner have made her a valuable advocate for people all over the developing world.”